vahevyan/TelegramCryptoBot/README.md

 CryptoBot is a Telegram bot that shows live crypto rates from YahooFinance API and draws charts with choosen days.The bot can handle the following buttons and commands:

 - **' /start '**: displays available commands and buttons
-- A specific cryptocurrency symbol: displays the current price of that cryptocurrency and adds it to a MongoDB database
+- A specific cryptocurrency symbols: displays the current price of that cryptocurrency and adds it to a MongoDB database
 - **' All Cryptos '**: displays the current prices of all cryptocurrencies in **`cryptos`** list
 - **' Support '**: displays contact information for technical support
 - **' Calculator '**: initiates a calculator function that allows users to input an amount and cryptocurrency to get the value in USD